 Members of the college community, guests and visitors have the right to be free from sex stereotypes in education, sexual violence, and sexual harassment.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-The college believes in zero tolerance policy for gender-based
+The college believes in zero tolerance policy for gender-based misconduct/harassment.
+When an allegation is forwarded to the appropriate administrator, and it is found that the policy has been violated, serious sanctions will be used to reasonably ensure that such actions are never repeated.

-For more information or to file a Title IX violation complaint, contact, Vicki Ferguson, Vice President of Student Services/Title IX Coordinator located in T-815, at (510) 464-3340.
-In addition, see AP 3430 Prohibition of Harassment on page 345. policy at http://web. peralta.edu/trustees/bps-aps/
+For more information or to file a Title IX violation complaint, contact the Vice President of Student Services/Title IX Coordinator located in T-815, at (510) 464-3340.
+In addition, see AP 3430 Prohibition of Harassment at the end of the Catalog.
+Policy at http://web. peralta.edu/ trustees/ bps-aps/